mldelaro/edison-pid-flight-controller/ReadMe.md

 ~/flight-controller/flight-controller.properties
 ~/flight-controller/tcp-client
 ~/flight-controller/tcp-client/QuadrotorTcpRuntime

+~/flight-controller/cloud/
 ```

 The `flight-controller-startup.sh` file can be placed in the `/etc/init.d` directory to be run on intel-edison startup.
+Please update the MRAA libs on the intel edison

+AWS shell requires installation of:
+pip install awscli --upgrade --user
+( can be upgraded via: $ pip install awscli --upgrade --user )

+- 'aws' command not found?
+-- `~/.local/bin/aws` add to path or make link
+-- chmod +x aws bin file

+In order to use AWS CLI for cloud functions
+Run `aws configure` to allow access to aws account: (See context-template.txt)